craiglondon/dockerdrop-1/docs/04-add-mysql-container.md

 ### 3. Add MySQL startup command line options

 We can also add "command line" options when we start our MySQL container and create our database that consist of any options you would normally configure for your MySQL database instance.
-In our case, we're going to set the "character set" an "collation" parameters for our database.
+In our case, we're going to set the "character set" and "collation" parameters for our database.

 Add the following below the `environment` tag: